-There are a number of other historical examples of logosyllabaries, such as Tangut, many of which may eventually be encoded in the Unicode Standard.
+There are a number of other historical examples of logosyllabaries, such as Tangut.
 They vary in the degree to which they combine logographic writing principles, where the symbols stand for morphemes or entire words, and syllabic writing principles, where the symbols come to represent syllables per se, divorced from their meaning as morphemes or words.
 In some notable instances, as for Sumero-Akkadian cuneiform, a logosyllabary may evolve through time into a syllabary or alphabet by shedding its use of logographs.
 In other instances, as for the Han script, the use of logographic characters is very well entrenched and persistent.
 However, even for the Han script a small number of characters are used purely to represent syllabic sounds, so as to be able to represent such things as foreign personal names and place names.

 Egyptian hieroglyphs constitute another mixed example.
 The majority of the hieroglyphs are logographs, but Egyptian hieroglyphs also contain a well-defined subset that functions as an alphabet, in addition to other signs that represent sequences of consonants.
 And some hieroglyphs serve as semantic determinatives, rather than logographs in their own right-a function which bears some comparison to the way radicals work in CJK ideographs.
 To simplify the overall typology of Unicode scripts, Egyptian hieroglyphs and other hieroglyphic systems are lumped together with true logosyllabaries such as Han, but there are many differences in detail.
-For more about Egyptian hieroglyphs, in particular, see Section 14.18, Egyptian Hieroglyphs.
+For more about Egyptian hieroglyphs, in particular, see Section 11.4, Egyptian Hieroglyphs.

-The classification of a writing system is often somewhat blurred by complications in the exact ways in which it matches up written elements to the phonemes or syllables of a language.
+The classification of a writing system is often rendered somewhat ambiguous by complications in the exact ways in which it matches up written elements to the phonemes or syllables of a language.
 For example, although Hiragana is classified as a syllabary, it does not always have an exact match between syllables and written elements.
 Syllables with long vowels are not written with a single element, but rather with a sequence of elements.
-Thus the syllable with a long vowel $k\bar{u}$ is written with two separate Hiragana symbols, $\{ku\}+\{u\}$ .
-Because of these kinds of complications, one must always be careful not to assume too much about the structure of a writing system from its nominal classification.
+Thus the syllable with a long vowel $k\bar{u}$ is written with two separate Hiragana symbols, $\{ku\}+\{u\}$.